 - participation in professional development events for GME

-You'll develop professional networks which you'll maintain after you have completed the course.
+You'll develop professional networks which you'll maintain after completing the course.

-Assessment Assessment includes formal language tests, assessment of oral and written presentations in Gaelic concerning a range of professionally relevant tasks, and evaluation of the major project.
+Assessment includes formal language tests, assessment of oral and written presentations in Gaelic concerning a range of professionally-relevant tasks, and evaluation of the major project.